This Is When Caffeine Stops Working

-Last week brought us some good news about coffee, our favourite caffeinated beverage.
+This week has already brought us good news about coffee, our favorite caffeinated beverage.
 But as anyone who's dealt with insomnia knows, there comes a point where no amount of caffeine can make you feel better.
 A new study from the American Academy of Sleep Medicine suggests the exact point at which this occurs: after three days of bad sleep.

 Related: How Much Coffee Is Too Much?